theo-ardouin/courses/exs/exs_2.md

 # capitalize
-Write a C function that displays and capitalize the first letter of every word followed by a [newline](https://en.wikipedia.org/wiki/Newline).
+Write a C function that displays and capitalize the first letter of every word, followed by a [newline](https://en.wikipedia.org/wiki/Newline) at the very end.
 The string must be trimmed

 ### Prototype
 `void capitalize(const char str[])`